 🎉 DEAL ALERT 🎉

 Moving to Korea soon or just settled in?
 Check out this gym in Seoul, Busan, or Gyeonggi that’s offering their 12-month membership for as low as ₩264,000 or $233!

 Arrival Process & Quarantine in Korea

 If you’re set to travel to Korea in the very near future, you may be feeling mixed emotions right now.
-On the one hand, you could be looking forward to experiencing the culture, lifestyle, and food (like this grilled pork or this must-try street food!), but on the other hand, you may also be worried about the new arrival procedure and mandatory quarantine.
+On the one hand, you could be looking forward to experiencing the culture, lifestyle, and food (like this grilled pork or this must-try Korean street food!), but on the other hand, you may also be worried about the new arrival procedure and mandatory quarantine.
 To help you ease your anxiety, I put together a list of some of the things that are MOST LIKELY to occur on your arrival.
 I got all the information from the YouTube videos of Daum Kim, Sueann Kim, and Jelly!, as well as this Reddit thread by koreaquarantine — the four most helpful resources available right now.
-(Their videos are embedded below.)

 1. Undergo temperature check before the flight